artificial-intel-ligence/hello-world/README.md

 # hello-world
 learning how to use github.

-this file is changed. ok.